🧠 Consciousness: The First Mover

 🌌 Consciousness Within All Things

-Consciousness is not something external that lights up reality like a projector.
+Consciousness is not an external projector lighting reality.
 It is immanent — within all things, from rock to thought, from molecule to galaxy.
-Every object, every moment, every particle exists because it is infused with consciousness.³
+Every object, every moment, every particle exists because it is infused with consciousness.

-We often judge consciousness by how similar it is to our own.
-But that is like judging the sun by how much it sounds like a violin.
+We often judge consciousness by how much it resembles our own.
+But that is like judging the sun by how well it plays a violin.
 Consciousness is not only what moves or thinks — it is also what is.

 🔦 Analogy: Consciousness as Light Behind the Frames